chimera-linux/cports/Packaging.md

 Similar to Python above, but for Ruby.

+##### def get_data(self, key, default = None)

+Get a value assigned to a key from the global configuration's data section.
+This is useful if you have e.g. some personal authentication token needed to fetch particular sources, and you do not want to paste the token directly to the template.

 ##### def do(self, cmd, *args, env = None, wrksrc = None, capture_output = False, stdout = None, stderr = None, input = None, check = True, allow_network = False, path = None)

 Execute a command in the build container, sandboxed.
 Does not spawn a shell,